B1rby/Stack-Based-Buffer-Overflows/README.md

 ![Image3](https://user-images.githubusercontent.com/87600765/147373294-b205c6a9-82e0-448b-a448-e75f0f1abd0f.png)

 Stack overflow is a type of buffer overflow vulnerability.
 When we pour water in a glass more than its capacity the water spills or overflow, similarly when we enter data in a buffer more than its capacity the data overflows to adjacent memory location causing program to crash.
-This is know as buffer overflow.
+This is know as buffer overflow[^1] .
+The stack has a Last-in, First-out (LIFO) which means that we can only `pop` the last argument we `push`ed on the stack.

+**Example:**

+Imagine someone want to put 20 bytes of data into a buffer that had only been allocated 8 bytes of space, that type of action is allowed, even though it will most likely cause the program to crash.
+We can see that the 20 bytes that we sent overwrited the other existing values.
+The program will crash because the fucntion will try to return to the address of eip which is `0x1234565`.
+But this value no longer existed.
+This is known as a buffer overrun or buffer overflow, since the extra 12 bytes of data will overflow and spill out of the allocated memory, overwriting whatever happens to come next.
+If a critical piece of data is overwritten, the program will crash.

 ## Steps
 The Buffer Overflow attack is defined by 6 steps:
 1. Crash the binary